 - I worked as the administrator for the Northwest Editors Guild from December 2015 to May 2017; I also served on the board of directors in 2014 (as treasurer and head of the operations committee) and 2015 (as president).

 - In the fall of 2015, I joined Poetry Northwest as their managing editor; I worked on the editorial side (copyediting, etc.) as well as on organizational structure, board development, and the like.
-In April 2018, I dialed back my involvement and now serve as a contract grant writer and advisor to the organization.
+In April 2018, I dialed back my involvement to an advisory basis.

-- I volunteered for ten years at the Bureau of Fearless Ideas (formerly 826 Seattle) as a tutor, a writing workshop leader, and an outreach and event production support volunteer; I also worked there on a contract basis on several research projects and on a part-time, interim basis, managing their volunteer program and outreach efforts.
+- I volunteered weekly for ten years at the Bureau of Fearless Ideas (formerly 826 Seattle) as a tutor, a writing workshop leader, and an outreach and event production support volunteer; I also worked there on a contract basis on several research projects and on a part-time, interim basis, managing their volunteer program and outreach efforts.

 - I worked at Richard Hugo House for four years, ending my tenure as development director.